multipath-tcp/blog.mptcp.dev/_posts/2024-03-04-backports.md

   tests for us, and they notify us in case of regression.
 Of course, this works only if the tests are reliable, which is not always easy to have.

+What can be a bit hard for the maintainers, is that a new stable version is usually published soon after the first notification, sometimes just 1 or 2 days after.
+That doesn't let a lot of time to interrupt other tasks to look at them.
+But it is always possible to ask to hold some patches, or revert them after.

 Around 125 patches related to MPTCP have been added to the different kernel versions in February.
 33 patches had to be adapted to older versions.
 6 other patches have not been backported, because the conflicts were too important, and